ysuzuki19/cra-template-react-ts-hooks-minimum/README.md

 # cra-template-react-ts-hooks-minimum
-cra template for react typescript hooks.
+cra template for react typescript hooks for me minimum.

 # HOW TO USE